notional-finance/contracts/docs/Escrow.md

 > Notice of a successful liquidation. `msg.sender` will be the liquidator.
 #### Parameters:
 - `localCurrency`: currency that was liquidated
-- `depositCurrency`: currency that was exchanged for the local currency
+- `collateralCurrency`: currency that was exchanged for the local currency
 - `account`: the account that was liquidated

 ***